-You can help by following us on social media, subscribing to our YouTube Channel, sharing our content, and giving us funds to help keep the lights on so we can bring to you the top minds, top stories, and best practices to think and be green.
-We are fleshing out our skeleton crew right now so come back for new updates.
-You can join our mailing list too, we don't send out many emails during the year because we are focused on making videos, vlogs, and blogs.
+You can help by following us on social media, subscribing to our YouTube Channel, sharing our content, and supporting us to help keep the lights on so we can bring to you the top minds, top stories, and best practices to think and be green.
+You can join our mailing list too for the latest!

-Jon created the world's first GreenTV in 1995 when battling terminal Cancer.
-The formula that helped save him was patented and is shared freely.
+Jon Lake created the world's first GreenTV in 1995 when battling terminal Cancer.
+Jon is the author of Hospice to Health covering 2+ decades of volunteer Cancer counseling.

-The origin of the disease was from the tailpipes of the cars he had been saving from the scrap yard.
+The origin of his Cancer was from the tailpipes of the cars he had been saving from the scrap yard.
 While battling for his life, he began sketching out what is now GreenTV® to advocate for clean, Green living.
 The entrepreneur has now dedicated himself to assisting with an efficacious transition to clean transportation.

 As evident in his daily posts, his passion for electrifying all modes of transportation continues and aligns with the new USA Green-friendly administration.